-If you have missed a spot or it was not quite covered in the previous days, this would be a great day for you to deal with it.
-I noticed in one of my videos that the top of my cupboards is cluttered with miscellaneous stuff.
-Some stuff I need, some I don't but I’ll set my timer and grab my step ladder to see which is which.
+If you have missed a spot or it was not quite covered in the previous days, this would be a great day for you to deal with it if you want to.

 If you find that you have some extra space in your sewing room, and feel motivated, it’s also a good day to take a look at your furniture.